 The Social Justice Committee (SJC) of the Student Planning Association is comprised of graduate student volunteers from Georgia Tech's School of City and Regional Planning who are interested in giving back to the community.
 The goal of the SJC is to create opportunities for students to apply their education and experience through planning projects in underserved communities.

-If you have any idea for a potential project or would like more information on how the Social Justice Committee can work with your community, please contact the chair, Kyle James at.
+If you have any idea for a potential project or would like more information on how the Social Justice Committee can work with your community, please contact the chair, Kate Wilson at.

 (email contacts not current)

 Students have met with Peoplestown Revitalization Corporation President Columbus Ward to discuss steps to address an open brownfield in the Peoplestown neighborhood that is currently being mined by residents for scrap metal, etc. The hope is that this project can address both the environmental hazards and training/possible employment for the people currently earning income from the site, while redeveloping the site.

 What could this city and state do with $400 million of public money? (not cut education spending?)

 What is the useful life of the current Falcons stadium? (probably more than 19 years?)

 How does a state sanctioned entertainment/tourism "authority" remain accountable to the local community? (hold a meeting?)

 Students worked with English Avenue residents & concerned citizens of Atlanta to address the development process currently underway for the proposed new Falcons stadium.

 Atlanta, the epitome of the New South, is a city whose economic growth has transformed it from a provincial capital to a global city, one that could bid for and win the 1996 Summer Olympics.
 Yet the reality is that exceptional economic development of the region over the last twenty years has exacerbated inequality in some of the city's neighborhoods.